 Abbas believes in shared decision making for complex spinal disorders for the best patient outcomes.
 He is the Clinical Lead for the framework of a spinal multidisciplinary team which includes spinal surgeons, MSK radiologists, medical and pain specialists.

 He has completed British Orthopaedic Association’s Leadership and Management Fellowship and is working in various leadership roles.

 Abbas believes the British Spine Registry (BSR) is an important tool for data capture for clinical audit to improve patient safety and monitor the results of spinal surgery in the UK.
 He is the Clinical Lead for British Spine Registry at Bedfordshire Hospitals NHS Foundation Trust.

-Abbas is a Fellow of HigherEducation Academy and completed his teaching Fellowship at St Georges University of London.
+Abbas is passionate about spinal teaching and is a Fellow of Higher Education Academy.
+He completed his teaching fellowship at St Georges University of London.
 He is involved in teaching junior doctors, GPs, nurses and allied health professionals.
-He organizes the ‘Spine Term’ for Orthopaedic Trainee doctors from the East of England (Cambridge Rotation) at his hospital.
+He regularly organises Thursday morning orthopaedic and spinal teaching for trainee doctors from the East of England (Cambridge Rotation) at his hospital.

 Abbas has published widely in a number of peer-reviewed orthopaedic and spinal surgical journals.
 He is actively involved in research into spinal surgery.

 He has presented his research work at national and international conferences in the UK, Europe, South Africa, New Zealand and Australia.